airpair/git-powered-collaborative-blogging/post.md

 - To fork, hit the orange *fork* button in the right rail

 - Give feedback with the review widget at the bottom of each post
 >[![Review a
 post](//airpair.github.io/img/2015/02/review-post.png)](#review)

 - Help Q/A and vet [Posts in review](/posts/in-community-review) waiting
 to get published

 - Bookmark this post if you want to come back to it later

+## 2 Why Power Publishing with Git

+There are a gamut of forces that led us to integrate the GitHub API with our existing authoring tools.
+Some motivations came from a philosphical sense that this could be evolutionary...
+Other influences were based on economics we needed to solve.
+Our main impetus was to make the authoring experience easier and more impactful than publishing developer content anywhere else.
+Lets see why it so happens that Git is a great fit for each angle.

+### 2.1 When (Developer) Ideas Have Sex